 - Any non-incidental personal use such as advertisements, solicitations or promotions is prohibited [Note: some services exist on campus that have been designed for buying, selling and exchanging items within the MIT community, and those are allowed].

-MIT Senior Leadership has authorized certain individuals to send electronic mail to large groups such as all Faculty, all employees, all undergraduates, Class of 2012, etc, or to the entire MIT community.
+MIT Senior Leadership has authorized certain individuals to send electronic mail to large groups, e.g., all faculty, all employees, all undergraduates, Class of 2022, or to the entire MIT community.
 These lists are not open to posts from the community at large.
 Contact the owners of these lists for further information.

 Users should understand a service’s policies prior to use.
 Service operators and providers should, to the extent feasible, publish their terms of service.

 Any content posted to a service that is inconsistent with these rules, as well as unsolicited mail from outside of MIT (e.g., spam), may be subject to automated interception, quarantine and disposal.

 A hub is designed as anything that converts one UTP connector to many UTP connectors.
 A switch counts as a hub for MITNet purposes.
 Routers (cable/DSL routers,= "broadband routers", or anything else that does routing or NAT) are prohibited from MITnet as they interfere with the operation of the network.